Think you need dozens of tools for keyword research? Think again.

 Then, probably the most accessible tool we use is good old Google.
 We will often use Google Auto-Suggest and the Search Related To features to help generate seed words in our initial keyword research phase.

-2) Ahrefs - the Keyword Explorer has come a long way in the last 12 months.
-I now find myself relying heavily on the link data inside the SERP Overview reports to more accurately qualify keyword opportunities.
+2) Ahrefs - the Keyword Explorer has come a long way over the last year or so.
+In addition to the different keyword reports - Questions, Phrase, Newly Discovered etc - and the robust gap analysis capabilities, I now find myself relying on the link data inside the SERP Overview reports to more accurately qualify keyword opportunities.

 THAT'S A WRAP!

 A big thanks to everyone who contributed to the roundup.
 Please share if you found it useful!